co-operating-systems/PhD/UseCases/ClientAuth.md

 ### ABLP principal conjunction

 ABLP allows us to define conjunctions of Principals.
 Earlier we saw the $|$ quoting operator on Principals.
-Similarly we have the $\land$ operator that takes two Principals and returns a new Principal that is the conjunction of the two.
+Similarly, we have the $\land$ operator that takes two Principals and returns a new Principal that is the conjunction of the two.
 We are thus to think of principals as forming a partial lattice.
 The rule is

 $$
 A \land B \text{ says } s \equiv A \text{ says } s \land B \text{ says } s
 $$

-With this we can see what the server really wants: it wants to know that the right type of agent and the right type of app are together participating in the request.
+With this we can see what the server wants: it wants to know that the right type of agent and the right type of app are together participating in the request.

 ### As a Web Access Control rule